MarcoWorms/learn.js/README.md

 setTimeout(()) => {
   setTimeout(()) => {
     setTimeout(()) => {
+      console.log('This will show up after 3 seconds')
       // say hello to callback hell!!

       // here we tried to chain up 3 functions that wait 1 second
-      // so after 3 seconds this part will be reached

       // but this will only go deeper and deeper the more
       // callbacks you need to chain :D so imagine chaining
       // up 20 times!
+We'll see how Promises avoid creating
+      // deeper levels of identation later on.
     }, 1000)
   }, 1000)
 }, 1000)